An overview of Project Spectrum for CMMC compliance

 The lack of elaboration on PAOBOAU is also evident in a relevant “Video Tips”, which are also accessible in the Info Hub, and which are significantly out of date.
 The last Video Tip was published in 2020, and many of the videos still reflect the since discarded CMMC Model 1.0 control naming schema (e.g. “PE.1.132”).
 However, similarly to the Cyber Readiness Check “tooltips” described below, these videos provide a brief and useful introduction to several cybersecurity concepts.

 In another blog analyzing Flaw Remediation and Malicious Code Protection, codified in Controls SI.L1-3.14.1 and 3.14.2, the Project Spectrum author(s) provide only a brief interpretation of what DIB members should expect to meet these requirements.
-Very little context for flaw remediation, besides what is defined in the control, is given.
+As with the “Bits & Bytes” course on this topic (mentioned above), very little context for flaw remediation, besides what is defined in the control, is given.
 To effectively “identify, report, and correct information and information system flaws in a timely manner”, organizations will need to do more than just patch their systems.
 While patching is a necessary first step, more proactive measures for flaw remediation are needed, such as routine vulnerability scanning and use of an IT change tracking system.
 There is no mention of either of these, which was a bit of a surprise.

 These examples demonstrate that while the blogs and other information resources are helpful in explaining the requirements at a high level, DIB members may come away thinking that CMMC requires less than it actually does.
 This may result in failing a CMMC assessment, which is why we need to be as specific and thorough as possible when coaching small businesses on the requirements.